Lowestoft Town F.C.: Ground

 Lowestoft originally played at the Crown Meadow Athletics Ground, which shared part of the same site as the modern Crown Meadow.
-In 1889 they moved to a ground in North Denes, but returned to the new Crown Meadow in 1894.
+In 1889 they moved to a ground in North Denes but returned to the new Crown Meadow in 1894.
 It was opened with a match against Lowestoft Harriers on 22 September 1894.
 In 1922 the club bought the ground from the council for £3,150 after it looked as though the site may be sold for housing.
 Floodlights were installed in 1964 and a social club built in the same year.
-The record crowd of 5,000 was set for the FA Cup match against Watford 1967.
+The record crowd of 5,000 was set for the FA Cup match against Watford in 1967.

-In 1988, the pavilion (which was built in 1885) was demolished and part of the site was sold to a developer, with the proceeds funding the building of a new changing room and hospitality block.
-Today the ground consists of a 466-seat stand with standing areas around the rest of the pitch.
+In 1988 the 1885 pavilion was demolished and part of the site was sold to a developer, with the proceeds funding the building of a new changing room and hospitality block.
+Today the ground consists of a 466-seater stand with standing areas around the rest of the pitch.